metrorailings/OwlBlog/content/posts/week-7-insights.md

 ## Bears @ Rams

 Watching Chicago fail in running the ball between the tackles against these Rams and their light boxes is laughable and pathetic.
 Especially when the 49ers proved last week that the Rams struggle against outside runs.
 Not that Nagy bothers watching game tape or anything...

+This Bears offensive line doesn't hold up well against blitzes.
+I wonder about Carolina's blitz numbers against Chicago last week...

+Rams love their two-safety man coverage.
+Is this defense really any different from the type of defense Wade Phillips ran last year?
+Though then again, Wade loved to blitz.